Organization Structure for TPM Implementation

 Each employee prepares his own autonomous chart/schedule in consultation with the supervisor.

-Parts that have never given any problem or parts which don't need any inspection are removed from the list permanently based on experience.
+Parts that have never been given any problem or parts that don't need any inspection are removed from the list permanently based on experience.

 ⦁ An inspection that is made in preventive maintenance is included in JH.